Help us improve your experience.

 When you use SCEP, the Junos OS only supports RSA.

-The following example shows how to generate a private and public key pair:
+The following example shows how to generate a private and public keypair:

 Requesting a CA Digital Certificate

-A key pair is a critical element of a digital certificate implementation.
+A keypair is a critical element of a digital certificate implementation.
 The public key is included in the local digital certificate and the private key is used to decrypt data received from peers.
-To generate a private/public key pair, issue the request security pki generate-key-pair certificate-id certificate-id-name command.
+To generate a private–public keypair, issue the request security pki generate-key-pair certificate-id certificate-id-name command.

-Generating and Enrolling a Local Digital Certificate
+Generate and Enroll a Local Digital Certificate

 You can generate and enroll a local digital certificate either online or manually.
 To generate and enroll a local certificate online by using SCEP, issue the request security pki local-certificate enroll command.
 To generate a local certificate request manually in the PKCS-10 format, issue the request security pki generate-certificate-request command.